 - Take a 10-minute break and repeat this process, re-evaluating your list about four times through the day.
 Before long you will feel better about the work before you and more comfortable knowing you are accomplishing what needs to be done.

-“Tips for starting your week / your day” is a repost of an article that first appeared in the By George Journal in January 2011.
+This a repost of an article that first appeared in the By George Journal in January 2011.